 Your ophthalmologist and optometrist working together to provide you the highest quality and convenience.

-At OPTIMA Ophthalmic Medical Associates, we work with hundreds primary care providers throughout Northern California who are experienced and skilled at the pre-operative workup and the post-operative management of refractive surgery patients.
+At OPTIMA Ophthalmic Medical Associates, we work with hundreds primary care providers throughout Northern California who are experienced and skilled at the pre-operative workup and the post-operative management of cataract and LASIK refractive surgery patients.
 Quite frequently, patients prefer to receive both their pre-operative work-up and their post-operative care from their primary eye care providers because of either a long-standing relationship with their provider or because of the geographic convenience of not having to return to the surgeon for every post-operative visit.
 Another advantage of post-operative management by the primary eye care provider is the fact that a great majority of the post-operative examinations consist of the measurement of the eyes for residual nearsightedness, farsightedness, astigmatism, or the need for reading glasses.
 The primary eye care provider who is familiar with the patient’s lifestyle, as well as their individual visual needs best performs this skill.

 The Pre-Operative Work-Up

-The pre-operative evaluation consists of an evaluation of the eye for the degree of nearsightedness, farsightedness, astigmatism, and presbyopia, as well as a thorough examination of the inside and outside of the eye to determine if the eye is healthy enough to undergo refractive surgery.
+The pre-operative evaluation consists of an evaluation of the eye for the degree of nearsightedness, farsightedness, astigmatism, and presbyopia, as well as a thorough examination of the inside and outside of the eye to determine if the eye is healthy enough to undergo surgery.

 The Post-Operative Care